-The snake plant (Sansevieria trifasciata) is a wonderful houseplant for beginners because it is incredibly hardy and low maintenance, making it difficult to kill even for the least dedicated plant owner.
+The snake plant (Dracaena trifasciata, formerly Sansevieria trifasciata, USDA zones 10-12) is a wonderful houseplant for beginners because it is incredibly hardy and low maintenance, making it difficult to kill even for the least dedicated plant owner.
 This drought-tolerant succulent has a much longer life span than most other houseplants, so it's a good option for those who don't want to buy new indoor plants every year or two.

 One look at the long, sword-shaped snake plant leaves featuring alternating bands of grayish-green and dark green will tell you from where the "snake" in its name comes.
 While snake plants occasionally bloom, shooting up a long spike with multiple sweet-smelling white to greenish flowers, this is a rare occurrence, so it's best to assume that your snake plant will be flowerless for most of its life.